thejeffreyli/gui_msa/DevLog.md

 ### March 17, 2022 (Day 7)
 Updates:
 * Installed Anaconda for Linux.
-* Installed Xming for Windwos (for graphics).
+* Installed Xming for Windows (for graphics).
 * Chen's instructions for overcoming errors.
-First open Xming.
+(1) First open Xming.
 Xming will be running in the background so you won’t notice it’s running until you run Linux applications that has GUI.
-Open your Ubuntu terminal and go to your home directory.
+(2) Open your Ubuntu terminal and go to your home directory.
 You can use a shortcut command “cd ~” to go to your home directory.
-Type command “ls -a” and see if you can find a file called “.bashrc” (or sometimes you cannot find “.bashrc” but a “.bash_profile” exists.)
+(3) Type command “ls -a” and see if you can find a file called “.bashrc” (or sometimes you cannot find “.bashrc” but a “.bash_profile” exists.)
 Finding either of them is fine.
 Note the file name starts with a dot.
 These files are hidden in Linux, but “-a” flag in the “ls” command allows you to see all the hidden files.
-Modify the “.bashrc” (or “.bash_profile”).
+(4) Modify the “.bashrc” (or “.bash_profile”).
 Open it with your favorite Linux text editor and insert a line “export DISPLAY=127.0.0.1:0” (without the quotation marks) to that file and save it.
-Start a new Ubuntu terminal (the modification in .bashrc will only be effective in a new terminal).
+(5) Start a new Ubuntu terminal (the modification in .bashrc will only be effective in a new terminal).
 Try xclock in that new terminal and see if you still get that error.

+### March 18-19, 2022 (Day 8 and 9)
+* Asked Chen for assistance with transferring data from Fortran to Python, since fitting was performed in f90.
+He suggested saving in temp file and reading file to Python.
+He provided revised msa.py.
+* Modified Chen's code to suit msa_kernel.py.
+Instead of saving file as temp, I saved as txt file.
+* Fitting results are displayed on GUI.

+### March 22, 2022 (Day 10)
+* Made some revisions in GUI template to improve readability and design.
+* Included functions for saving data into txt files before exiting program.
+* Began documentation/guide of program.